 Division Head, Division of General Pediatrics Assistant Professor Department of Pediatrics

 University of Maryland School of Medicine, MD, 2010

 Children's National Medical Center, Pediatrics Residency, 2013

-Dr. Carter is an academic pediatrician focusing on the general pediatric health of children from birth through age 21.
+Dr. Carter is an academic pediatrician focusing on the general pediatric health of children from birth through age 21, and serves as the Division Head and Director for Community Outreach and Engagement for the Division of General Pediatrics.
 She practices at Pediatrics at Midtown, the general Pediatrics clinic of the Department of Pediatrics at University of Maryland School of Medicine, where she also serves as educating preceptor for Pediatric residents and medical students.
 Her clinical focus is in caring for children with complex medical needs and children with increased social support needs, as well as preventative care of pediatric patients.
-She has a direct interest in obesity and lifestyle counseling as well as in lactation support.
+She has a direct interest in community outreach and engagement, equity of care and inclusive medical practice, as well as in lactation support.
 She is also a strong advocate for vaccination and evidence-based pediatric care.

-general pediatrics, preventative health care, lactation support, obesity prevention, medical education, children with special health care needs
+general pediatrics, preventative health care, community outreach and engagement, lactation support, social justice, medical education, children with special health care needs